Language-Research-Technology/ldaca-website/content/news/posts/interview-2/index.md

 - What excites you most about the projects?
 (What motivates you to participate?)
 - What advice would you give someone who wants to get started with text analytics, corpus linguistics, or language data collection?

 This blog post features [Catherine Travis](https://researchers.anu.edu.au/researchers/travis-ce) (CT), [Nicholas Evans](https://researchprofiles.anu.edu.au/en/persons/nicholas-evans) (NE), and [Monika Bednarek](https://www.sydney.edu.au/arts/about/our-people/academic-staff/monika-bednarek.html) (MB).
-Nick was a Chief Investigator in one of the first ARDC-funded projects for LDaCA under the Australian Data Partnerships program.
+Nick was a Chief Investigator in one of the first {{< glossary_link display="ARDC" id="ardc" >}}-funded projects for LDaCA under the Australian Data Partnerships program.
 Although he is not a CI on our current project, Nick remains a friend and supporter of LDaCA.

 The interview was undertaken via email, and we are grateful to Kelvin Lee from the [Sydney Corpus Lab](https://sydneycorpuslab.com/) for his assistance in undertaking the interviews and creating these blog posts.